poojaK853/JavaPrograms/JDBC program1/README.md

-# Employee Management JSP Project
+# Employee Management JDBC program

 This project allows users to insert employee records into a MySQL database using JSP and JDBC, and view all employee records in a report format.